 Back to the headstock!
 So I've carried out about 4 coats of the OW Nitro here, flatting back any minor imperfections between each coat with a fine emery.
 This results in a really nice, even and flat finish which will help when doing the top coat.
 For this refin, I'm happy with the four coats being enough, the colour really pops and looks nice.
 So I'll be leaving that to hang for a little longer, then it's on to decal time!

 There are some great companies out there offering quality replacement and custom waterslide decals.
 If you're refinishing a headstock and want it back to original Fender etc specs, say for a repair etc, then replacements are easily available.
 I decided to go a little custom, and seeing as I'm actually quite proud of it being a Squier, as it's so good!
-I didn't want to put a Fender decal on there really, It's just plain lying huh?!
+I didn't want to put a Fender decal on there really.
 So I left the Squier serial number on the back as normal, and decided on a custom decal for the front.
 I wanted it to still look like a traditional Jazzmaster, after all, it's one of my favourite Fender headstock decal designs, those swirls look ace!
 So I ordered a standard replacement decal and cut out the 'Fender' part, retaining the Jazzmaster script as normal.

 I ordered a brilliant custom decal from the good people at Rothko & Frost, they're great suppliers if you're a guitar tech and do refinishing.
 Lot's of quality paint, oil and stain finishes as well as quality custom waterslide decals.
 I decided to have a mid 60s esq thicker font like the '65 reissue post earlier, but in black and silver with the name 'Miles', after my son!
 I'll be passing this guitar onto him when he's older so it's a nice personal touch.